fioprotocol/fips/fip-10.md

 ## Implementation
 ### Endpoint updates
-none. using binary extensions ensures backwards compatibilty.
+none. using binary extensions ensures backwards compatibilty. setfeemult, setfeevote -- are updated to set the dirty flag after checking that this is a TOP 42 BP.

 #### Affected chain plugin endpoints reading fees
 The following need to be migrated to the new table: